Value of information in networked control systems subject to delay: Main Result

 where $\bar{\delta}_{k} = \bar{\gamma}(\IC_{k}^{e})$.
-The first and second equalities come from backward induction, the first inequality from the induction hypothesis and the second inequality is from the definition of the sub-optimal triggering policy $\tilde{\gamma}$. \end{proof}

-\begin{remark} The derived scalable VoI function \eqref{eq:VoI expression} and VoI proxy function \eqref{eq:aproxy VoI expression} are sensitive to the information freshness $\Delta_{k}$, which is related to the network effects such as time delay $\tau$.
-Compared with previous VoI function in \cite{soleymani2019stochastic}, as the following formulation:
+The first and second equalities result from backward induction, the first inequality is from the induction hypothesis and the second inequality is from the definition of the sub-optimal triggering policy $\tilde{\gamma}$. \end{proof} The scheduling policy \eqref{eq:aproxy VoI} based on VoI proxy function \eqref{eq:aproxy VoI expression} given in Proposition \ref{proposition:sub-optimal} is no longer optimal for the optimization problem \eqref{eq:original opt}.
+However, in the following Corollary~\ref{corollary:AoI}, we show that the VoI proxy metric will be shown that the VoI proxy metric outperforms the periodic scheduling policy and AoI-based scheduling policy. \begin{remark} Compared with previous VoI function in \cite{soleymani2021value}, which is of the form

-The VoI function \eqref{eq:VoI expression} and VoI proxy function \eqref{eq:aproxy VoI expression} are more computationally tractable with Gaussian noise and time information.
-Moreover, they capture the essential variables such as delay $\tau$ and analytically characterize the relationship between the network effects and the formulated optimization problem \eqref{eq:original opt}.
-It facilitates the VoI metric to be applied in a large-scale networked control subsystems and flexible over the structural changes in the system. \end{remark}
+the VoI function \eqref{eq:VoI expression} and VoI proxy function \eqref{eq:aproxy VoI expression} is reparameterized with the Gaussian noise and time information which are available at the decision maker at the sensor side.
+Moreover, they capture the essential variables such as delay and analytically characterize the relationship between communication delay and the formulated optimization problem \eqref{eq:original opt}.
+These observations facilitate the VoI metric to be applied in a large-scale NCS.

-The performance guarantee result in Proposition \ref{proposition:sub-optimal} also applies for comparison between VoI-based triggering policy in this study and AoI-based triggering policy proposed in \cite{soleymani2019stochastic}. \begin{corollary} Let $\hat{\gamma}$ be the AoI-based triggering policy given in \cite{soleymani2019stochastic}, with the optimal control law given in Lemma \ref{lemma:certainty eq ctrl}, the sub-optimal triggering policy $\tilde{\gamma}$ outperforms the AoI-based triggering policy $\hat{\gamma}$ in optimization problem \eqref{eq:original opt}. \end{corollary} \begin{proof} Let the cost-to-go function under AoI-based scheduling policy be $\hat{V}_{k}$.
+\end{remark} The result of performance guarantee in Proposition \ref{proposition:sub-optimal} also applies for comparison between VoI proxy-based triggering policy \eqref{eq:aproxy VoI} and AoI-based triggering policy proposed in \cite{soleymani2021value}.
+This introduces our next corollary. \begin{corollary} Let $\hat{\gamma}$ be the AoI-based triggering policy given in \cite{soleymani2021value}, under the fixed optimal control law as in \eqref{eq:controller} of Lemma \ref{lemma:certainty eq ctrl}, the sub-optimal triggering policy $\tilde{\gamma}$ given in \eqref{eq:aproxy VoI} outperforms the AoI-based triggering policy $\hat{\gamma}$ in optimization problem \eqref{eq:original opt}. \end{corollary} \begin{proof} Let the cost-to-go function under AoI-based scheduling policy be $\hat{V}_{k}$.
 We need to prove $ \Psi(\tilde{\gamma}, f^{\ast}) \le \Psi(\hat{\gamma}, f^{\ast})$.
 Assume that the claim holds for $k+1$, we have